learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 - Don't get bogged down in git!
   - During this project we'd like you to become familiar with clone, pull, branch, checkout, and push but not all are required or expected.
   - Keep in mind everyone in the class will be pushing to the same repository.
 Think about using a workflow with your teammates that will minimize conflicts.
-- Many of you will want to know the right way to do it.
-- However your team decides they want to tackle things is the right way to do it.
+- Many of you will want to know the right way to do it, but However your team decides they want to tackle things is the right way to do it.
 - Types of questions you'll probably want to ask that we'd like you to decide with your group.
   - Should each member of the group have their own stylesheet or all share one?
   - Should we all work on one computer or each do our own and use git to manage merging our work together?